ganrad/ose-fis-auto-dealer/README.md

 	      <inventoryCount>2</inventoryCount>
    </vehicle>
    ```
 2. Test the Http REST end-points using your browser.
-Substitute the correct values for route name, project name and
+Substitute the correct values for route name, project name (fis-apps) and
 openshift domain name as they apply to your OpenShift environment.
 You will also have to substitute values for URL parameters (excluding { } in URL's below) when issuing the corresponding GET/POST/DELETE Http calls.
 All Http REST API calls return data in JSON format.
   * Retrieve vehicle info. by ID or by price range (Http GET) :